Removing uterine polyps clears the way for a healthy pregnancy

 What causes these growths?

 The cause of uterine polyps is unclear.
 The overgrowth of uterine tissue is likely caused by estrogen, the reproductive hormone that primes the uterine lining for pregnancy.
 Generally, certain risk factors increase a woman’s chance of developing polyps.

 - High blood pressure

-- Taking the breast cancer drug
+- Use of tamoxifen, a breast cancer drug